marciliocn/void-installer/README.md

 	- <sup id="f1">1</sup> [↩](#a1) With `void-live-x86_64-musl-20190526.iso` live image
 		> `void-live-x86_64-musl-20191109[-lxqt].iso` live image didn't work: after `xbps-install -Sy curl`, show the message `Transaction aborted due to unresolved dependencies.`
 - The installation process running about 12 min in VirtualBox with SATA storage
-- To enable firewall, `sudo ufw enable` when log in new user

 ### TODO
 - [ ] Create process installation for Void Linux BIOS/MBR MUSL